pmshst/Wan2.2/README.md

 Visualy hard to notice diference in quality between fp8 and fp16..

 !!!
-Below original docs (this version is rewrited for speed on low gpu ram) next text onlu for reference. !!!
+Below original docs (this version is optimized for speed on low gpu ram) next text only for reference. !!!
 -----

 [**Wan: Open and Advanced Large-Scale Video Generative Models**](https://arxiv.org/abs/2503.20314) <be>